 LivePerson, Inc. (LPSN) Equity Alert: Robbins LLP Urges Investors to Contact the Firm for Information about the LivePerson, Inc. Securities Class Action

-Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired LivePerson, Inc. LPSN securities between May 10, 2022 and March 16, 2023.
-LivePerson, Inc. delivers mobile and online messaging solutions through Conversational Artificial Intelligence ("AI").
+Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired LivePerson, Inc. (NASDAQ: LPSN) securities between May 10, 2022 and March 16, 2023.
+LivePerson, Inc. delivers mobile and online messaging solutions through Conversational Artificial Intelligence (“AI”).

 What is this Case About: LivePerson, Inc. (LPSN) Misled Investors Regarding its Internal Control Over Financial Reporting